 Memorizing effectively with the time you have left

-With just over two weeks left before the bar exam, you’ve probably reviewed all of the material you're likely to see on the bar exam.
+With just a couple weeks left before the bar exam, you’re close to reviewingall of the material you're likely to see on the bar exam.

 But have you actually committed it to memory?
 Probably not.
 But don't worry.
 The two-week mark before the bar exam is usually a good indicator of when you should start emphasizing memorization.

 The problem is, memorization is actually one of the hardest parts of studying for the bar exam.
 Not because it's actually that difficult, but because memorizing is boring and tedious.

 And with all of the content you have to commit to memory, memorizing for the bar exam can be totally frustrating and overwhelming.
 But it still needs to get done.

 So how should you try to tackle memorizing for the bar exam?
 Start with one subject at a time and make sure you tackle MBE subjects before all others (for more on why the MBE subjects matter the most, read this).
 This makes for more efficient memorization and fewer freakouts.